microsoft/vscode-docs/docs/remote/containers.md

 > **Note:** GUI based tools do not typically work inside of containers.

 Documentation for the software you want to install will usually provide specific instructions, but note that you typically do **not need to prefix commands with `sudo`** given you are likely running as root in the container.
 If you are not already root, read the directions for the image you've selected to learn how to install additional software.
+If you would **prefer not to run as root**, see the [tips and tricks](/docs/remote/troubleshooting.md#adding-a-nonroot-user-to-your-dev-container) article for how to set up a separate user.

 You can also use a `Dockerfile` to create a custom image with all needed software pre-installed.
-See [Using a Dockerfile](#using-a-dockerfile) for details.
+We'll cover this scenario next.

 ### Using a Dockerfile